RutledgePaulV/piped/readme.md

 ### Acknowledgements

-- [Konrad Tallman](https://github.com/komcrad) for teaching me about SQS these last months and helping kick the tires of `piped`.
+- [Konrad Tallman](https://github.com/komcrad) for teaching me about SQS these last months and helping kick the tires.

 ---